thenakliman/if/README.md

 This library helps to improve code readability of if else statements.
+It has introduced two different syntax.
 Following examples shows its usage

 1. __*If else syntax for expression*__